turingschool/mod-0-curriculum/session4/index.md

   - Basic `git` commands
   - How to properly format and write a concise commit message
   - Data types in Javacript (if your in FE program) or Ruby (if you are in BE program)
-  - How to assign variables in Javascript (if your in FE program) or Ruby (if you are in BE program)
+  - How to assign variables in JavaScript (if your in FE program) or Ruby (if you are in BE program)
-  - How to re-assign variables in Javascript (if your in FE program) or Ruby (if you are in BE program)
+  - How to re-assign variables in JavaScript (if your in FE program) or Ruby (if you are in BE program)
   - How to model data using variables
   - How to model data using objects and variables (coming in Session 5)